Operation Market Garden: Optimistic planning

 Allan Adair was overoptimistic about the difficulties his Guards Armoured Division would face.
 He recalled that when he arrived at Nijmegen, "I was surprised to discover upon arrival that we did not have the Nijmegen bridge.
 I assumed it would be in airborne hands by the time we reached it and we'd simply sweep on through."
 Then after crossing the Waal River at Nijmegen, he was surprised by the polder terrain.
 "When I saw that island my heart sank.
 You can't imagine anything more unsuitable for tanks: steep banks with ditches on each side that could be easily covered by German guns."
 The plan didn't call for 43rd Division to take the lead until after Guards Armoured crossed the Nederrijn at Arnhem, so XXX Corps was either unaware of the difficulty of the polders or dismissed it.
 Dutch officers stationed at Montgomery's headquarters claimed to have warned the British that tanks would require substantial infantry support in the polders, but that their warnings were politely rejected.
 At I Airborne Corps HQ, intelligence officer Major Brian Urquhart unsuccessfully argued against the "unbelievable notion that once the bridges were captured, XXX Corps's tanks could drive up this abominably narrow corridor—which was little more than a causeway, allowing no maneuverability—and then walk into Germany like a bride into a church."
+Urquhart's claim that the terrain difficulties were known ahead of time was corroborated by the 21st Army Group report written in 1944.
+It included the topographical appreciation prepared by the planners and had a detailed description of the road between Nijmegen and Arnhem:

+The old road via ELST 7070 varies from 20 ft to 40 ft in width.
+The surface is concrete for most of the way, though parts are of rolled clinker.The road crosses the WAAL river by a new bridge, 716631, to LENT 7164, and traverses the open cultivated plain to the lower RHINE through flat open fields lined with deep ditches, and small scattered orchards near the villages.
+The road is raised about 4 to 6 feet above the surrounding country.
+Firm dry, sandy soil.
+Trees along the roadside and the orchards afford the only cover as far as ELST, whilst deployment is limited to several secondary roads.